Road-Sign-UCU/Road-Sign-DB/examples/README.md

 #### The folder also contains:

 `base_dataset.py` -- Stefan @elem3ntary -- this base class was created for the convenience of DB class creation.
+`main.py` -- Mykhailo -- created for running the DB converting process as a whole.